seqan/seqan3/doc/cookbook/index.md

 \snippet doc/tutorial/09_search/search_small_snippets.cpp error_search

-# Reading the CIGAR information into an actual alignment
+# Reading the CIGAR information from a SAM file and constructing an alignment

-In SeqAn, the conversion from a CIGAR string to an alignment (two `seqan3::aligned_sequence`s) is done automatically for you.
-You can access the resulting alignment via seqan3::sam_record::alignment:

-\snippet doc/tutorial/10_sam_file/sam_file_alignments_without_ref.cpp main

-# Combining sequence and alignment files

 This recipe can be used to:
 1. Read in a FASTA file with the reference and a SAM file with the alignment